5 Common Mistakes When Ordering HOA Documents (and How to Avoid Them)

 - •Searching county records for additional declarations recorded against the property

-- •Checking the management company — they often manage both the sub and master for the same community
+- •Checking with the management company, since they often manage both the sub and master for the same community

 Mistake #3: Ordering From the Wrong Management Company

-What happens: The closer finds management company information from a Google search, a previous file, or the community website — but the HOA switched management companies six months ago.
-The order goes to the old company, which either can't process it or returns documents with outdated information.
+What happens: The closer finds management company info from a Google search, a previous file, or the community website, but the HOA switched management companies six months ago.
+The order goes to the old company.
+They either can't process it or send back documents with outdated information.

-Why it happens: HOA management changes are common.
-Boards regularly switch management companies — some associations change every 2-3 years.
-Online information, including community websites, often lags behind the actual change.
+Why it happens: HOA boards switch management companies all the time.
+Some associations change every 2-3 years.
+Online information, including community websites, almost always lags behind the actual change.

 - •Check for a recently recorded management certificate (in states that require them)